mpragnarok/expenseTracker/README.md

    2. User update password and info page.
    3. Delete user.
 3. report page to see the graphic report of transaction.
+4. Summarize all the transactions, inflow and outflow with category filter.